cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-5.rst

 Enter the directory you just installed and run ``pip install -e .``

 Edit the base height reward function so that Puppper stands up.
+Access the height of the robot relative to the ground using ``self.root_states[:, 2].unsqueeze(1) - self.measured_heights``.
+Teh desired base height is defined in ``self.cfg.rewards.base_height_target``.

 Write the  ``_reward_base_height`` function in ``pupper.py`` file so that pupper stands